Menace (Atlas Comics)

 Menace was a 1953 to 1954 American crime/horror anthology comic book series published by Atlas Comics, the 1950s precursor of Marvel Comics.
 It is best known for the first appearance of the supernatural Marvel character the Zombie, in a standalone story that became the basis for the 1970s black-and-white comics magazine Tales of the Zombie.
 As well, a standalone story in the final issue introduced a robot character that was revived decades later as the Human-Robot, a.k.a.
 M-11, the Human-Robot.

-The 11-issue series (March 1953 - May 1954) included art by such 1940s Golden Age of Comic Books creators as Bill Everett and George Tuska, and such future industry stars as Gene Colan, Russ Heath, Joe Maneely, John Romita Sr., and Joe Sinnott.
+The 11-issue series (March 1953 – May 1954) included art by such 1940s Golden Age of Comic Books creators as Bill Everett and George Tuska, and such future industry stars as Gene Colan, Russ Heath, Joe Maneely, John Romita Sr., and Joe Sinnott.
 As well, the first eight issues were written completely by Atlas editor-in-chief Stan Lee, the future architect of Marvel Comics' rise as a pop-cultural phenomenon.

 Publication history

 Menace, from publisher Martin Goodman's Atlas Comics, the 1950s forerunner of Marvel Comics, debuted in 1953 during a cycle of popularity for publisher EC Comics horror comics (Tales from the Crypt et al.).
 It joined such existing Atlas horror/fantasy series as Adventures into Terror and Strange Tales.
 Atlas editor-in-chief Stan Lee sought to distinguish the title by attempting to replicate EC's specific process, as Atlas historian Michal J. Vassallo describes:

 Menace ran 11 issues, cover-dated from March 1953 to May 1954.
-It was published monthly through issue #8, then after a three-month hiatus returned for its final three, bimonthly issues.
-Lee wrote each issue's four comic stories through #7, and at least two more stories through the end of the title's run.
+It was published monthly through issue No. 8, then after a three-month hiatus returned for its final three, bimonthly issues.
+Lee wrote each issue's four comic stories through No. 7, and at least two more stories through the end of the title's run.

-Issue #12 was in production at the time of cancellation, scheduled for a July 1954 cover date.
-The contents were held as inventory and soon afterwards published in the Atlas title Astonishing #35 (Oct.
+Issue No. 12 was in production at the time of cancellation, scheduled for a July 1954 cover date.
+The contents were held as inventory and soon afterwards published in the Atlas title Astonishing No. 35 (Oct.
 1954).

 Menace is considered an example of "pre-Code horror", referring to horror comics published before the strictures of the industry's self-censoring Comics Code Authority, in which comics would bear the postage-stamp-sized Comics Code seal.
 The series' covers, however, each sport a star reading "Conforms to the Comics Code", with a small rectangular box above that reading "Authorized A.C.M.P."
 This represents the essentially unenforced precursor sponsored by the trade group the Association of Comics Magazine Publishers.